PeerChristensen/AzureDataFactory-CICD-Template/README.md

 4. Set up your Git repo to track your Data Factory

-- In the Azure portal, find the 'Set up code repository' button, select GitHub and find your repository.
+- In the Azure portal, go to your dev/test ADF and find the 'Set up code repository' button, select GitHub and find your repository.
 - Select 'main' as both Collaboration and Publish branch

 Your Git repository is now tracking changes in your ADF's main branch.